ArchipelagoMW/Archipelago/worlds/sc2/docs/setup_en.md

 If the folder doesn't exist, create it.

 To enable StarCraft 2 Archipelago to use your profile, follow these steps:
-1. Launch Starcraft 2 via the Battle.net application.
+1. Launch StarCraft 2 via the Battle.net application.
 2. Change your hotkey profile to the standard mode and accept.
 3. Select your custom profile and accept.